Complex Reasoning over Logical Queries on Commonsense Knowledge Graphs: Methodology

 \subsection{Human Annotation}

 To support reliable automatic evaluation, we formalize the problem of complex commonsense reasoning as a multi-choice question answering task, with one true answer, three distractors, and a fifth option indicating ``None of the answers are correct''.
 We crowdsourced the answers using Amazon Mechanical Turk (AMT).
 The workers are given the verbalized query as the context, the verbalized relations as the question, and the sampled (negative) answers.
 If no sampled answers are correct, then the worker is asked to select an additional ``None of the answers are correct'' option.
 If the verbalization itself does not make sense, the worker can also select another option ``The context doesn't make sense or is meaningless'' and we discard the example.
 Each question is annotated by three workers.
-The overall per-option inter-annotator agreement is 78\%, and the Fleiss kappa is 0.445, indicating moderate agreement.
 The workers are paid on average 16 USD per hour.
 Our final dataset consists of $\sim$782k training examples and 1317 manually-validated evaluation examples.

-More details can be found in \Cref{sec:appx_data_construction}.
+\paragraph{Quality} The overall per-option inter-annotator agreement is 78\%, and the Fleiss kappa is 0.445, indicating moderate agreement.
+Among 1.3K verified examples, 4.7\% were labeled as incorrect contextualization.
+The likelihood that a sampled answer is the correct response to the contextualized question is 52.1\%.
+For randomly sampled negative examples and one-hop neighbors, the plausibility rate is 23.5\%, notably lower than the sampled answers.
+The authors of this paper manually checked the examples where the IAA between three annotators is lower than 0.6 and fixed the answers to ensure quality.
+A similar distribution is expected for the training set.
+Another thing to note that even though the training set is silver-standard, language models fine-tuned on it can autonomously identify patterns and acquire valuable insights from a large number of complex queries, resulting in improved reasoning performance, which will be shown in the next section.